GBIF's national and organizational members—formally known as Participants—represent governments and institutions from around the world.

 - Open-access information resources and tools for developing a national biodiversity information facility

-GBIF members that mobilize data from national institutions help the country meet its obligations under the Convention on Biological Diversity (CBD), in particular Aichi Target 19 on the sharing of biodiversity knowledge, which in turn supports a range of other targets including
+GBIF Participants that mobilize data from national institutions help the country meet its obligations and contribute to progress on targets and indicators for the UN Convention on Biological Diversity (CBD).

-GBIF's national members often maintain their own open-access websites and data portals.
-These tools can help inform scientists, researchers, citizens and policy makers about local biodiversity while supporting international commitments and requirements for biodiversity information and knowledge.
+GBIF's national members often maintain their own open-access websites and data portals, including simple hosted portals.
+Such tools can help keep local scientists, researchers, citizens and policymakers informed about biodiversity while aligning with international commitments and requirements for biodiversity information and knowledge.

 How to join